 Meet the members of the Step UP!
-Executive Board.
-Follow a link below or scroll down for all Executive Board members’ bios:
+Executive Board and Advisory Board.
+Follow a link below or scroll down for all Executive and Advisory Board members’ bios:

 Susan Bruce, M.Ed., is director of the University of Virginia’s Center for Alcohol and Substance Education.
 She has over 20 years of experience in collegiate health promotion and has developed nationally recognized substance abuse and sexual assault education and prevention programs.
 She has expertise in the social norms approach and co-directs the NCAA-funded APPLE conferences, the leading national training symposiums dedicated to substance abuse prevention and health promotion for student-athletes and athletics department administrators.